Detail from the cover of Justin Timberlake's

 The report draws attention to several highlights.
 There were more million-selling albums in 2013 than the previous year—13 in 2013, ten in 2012—and when combined with track equivalent sales (TEA, whereby 10 individual track sales are considered equal to one album) 2013 won again—24 albums + TEA versus 22 in 2012.

-, released in 2011, surpassed 3 million sales to become the all-time top-selling digital album.
-The second and third spots went to Mumford and Sons for their albums Sigh No More
+During 2013, Adele’s 21, released in 2011, surpassed 3 million sales to become the all-time top-selling digital album.
+The second and third spots went to Mumford and Sons for their albums Sigh No More and Babel, respectively.

 Robin Thicke’s “Blurred Lines” and “Thrift Shop” by Macklemore & Ryan Lewis both exceeded 6 million digital song sales for the year.